PRACTICE DIRECTION 6A – SERVICE WITHIN THE JURISDICTION

 Application for an order for service by an alternative method or at an alternative place

-An application in the High Court or a county court for an order under rule 6.19 may be made without notice.
+An application for an order under rule 6.19 may be made without notice.

 Where an application for an order under rule 6.19 is made before the document is served, the application must be supported by evidence stating –